lucky-wolf/DW2-XL/README.md

 - Reduced ion defense for fighter shields
 - Tweaked visuals for pulsed planetary defenses (so they have a more blaster like visual)
 - Removed "Advanced Shipyards" facility and replaced it with "Mega Shipyards" that can be built everywhere, has no global effect, but has a local economic boost and shipbuilding boost
+- Improved "Galactic Science Center" facility so it was just a bit more interesting

 ### v1.18.3
 - 1179 beta compatible